Frequently Asked Questions (F.A.Q.)

 The solar panels produce electricity whenever the sun is shining and at night, or when it is extremely cloudy, we pull power from the grid.
 FPL recently added 10 MW of battery storage capacity to the solar field, further decreasing the amount of energy needed from the grid and helping ensure the town contributes more total energy to the grid than it pulls back.

 Florida Power and Light (FPL) provides electricity for the town.
 Residents pay a typical electric bill.
 The electricity is not free just because it is solar, but residents do not have to pay a premium for using solar power.

 What is the average electric bill using solar?

-What is the process with installing solar on individual homes?
-Can residents put their solar purchase into the mortgage or is it something they need to do after construction in complete?
+What is the process of installing solar on individual homes?
+Can residents put their solar purchase into the mortgage or is it something they need to do after construction is complete?